naghim/MI_HW_1/README.md

 We took into account different categories of constraints:
 * studio or apartment rooms
 * north or south facing rooms
-* who you want to live with
+* whom you want to live with
-* who you don't want to live with
+* whom you don't want to live with

 Each condition is binding, so no one has priority over the other.
 The constraints can be read from a file.
 If the conditions are not met, the task is considered to have no solution.

 **The code was written in C++ in [CodeBlocks](http://www.codeblocks.org/).
 It is highly recommended to be run in that IDE.
-It was tested in Visual Studio 2019, but for some reason it interprets the file structure differently, so the code does not execute properly.**
+It was tested in Visual Studio 2019, but for some reason, it interprets the file structure differently, so the code does not execute properly.**

 ### Results
 * Simple backtracking: